laurentiucm22/trafalgartheproject/trafalgar-the-project/README.md

 # Or you can access this project here: https://www.figma.com/file/EWmzcVkd7qbP5Nf7iMvuqP/Trafalgar-Landing-Page?node-id=0%3A1;

-# It's has been created with the purpose of learning and evolving my skills;
+# It has been created with the purpose of learning and evolving my skills;

 # I do not intent, now, or in the future to monetize this design, it is strictly for educational use;